A marble run by itself is great fun all children, but add water beads and water into the mix and you’ve got a recipe for success!

 - S.T.E.M. – Science Technology Engineering and Math

 Here are the supplies you will need to set up this fun sensory experience in your own classroom.
+You can also use the turkey basters again in this Turkey Baster Color Mixing Activity for Preschool.

 Choosing Your Tub